 We will also have a book review page, where we will review books on subjects relevant to the Trust's work.
 Again, if any of you are interested in writing a review, or want to suggest a book for review please contact us.

 We intend the newsletter to remain a valuable vehicle for communicating to all of you.
 We will continue to provide the newsletter in paper format for those who prefer it.
-Nevertheless, we very much hope that you will enjoy visiting our website, and newsletters past and present will be available to read and download.
+Nevertheless, we very much hope that you will enjoy visiting our website, and newsletters past and present are available to read and download.

 Please click here to read the latest newsletter.

 Please click here to look at previous newsletters.